akostrik/net_practice/README.md

 from `192.168.0.0` to `192.168.255.255`
 - Do not set local ip
 from `127.0.0.1` to `127.255.255.254`

 # Step to solve problem
-Check CIDR or Subnet mask
+- Check CIDR or Subnet mask
-Check specific client ip that is assigned calculate available ip range in subnet
+- Check client ip
-Config route table follow by problem goals
+- Calculate available ip range in subnet

 # How to pass the evaluation
 Memorize CIDR table